 Published estimates of RHD intervention costs to the health system are scarce.
 One study reported primary, secondary, and tertiary prevention costs to Pondicherry Union Territory, India (population 974,345), as totaling approximately US\$6.2 million, US\$5.0 million, and US\$8.8 million, respectively (Soudarssanane and others 2007).
-Irlam and colleagues gathered primary cost data as part of a clinical cost-effectiveness analysis of primary prevention strategies in South Africa (Irlam and others 2013).
-Finally, in 2015 Watkins and colleagues re-analyzed data from Cuba and found that this combined primary and secondary prevention program cost approximately US\$0.07 per year per at-risk child ages 5-14 years.
+Irlam and others (2013) gathered primary cost data as part of a clinical cost-effectiveness analysis of primary prevention strategies in South Africa.
+Watkins and others (2015) reanalyzed data from Cuba and found that a combined primary and secondary prevention program cost approximately US\$0.07 per year per at-risk child ages 5-14 years.
+Finally, it should be noted that although the prevalence of RHD is thought to be highest in low-income countries, the direct cost of RHD to the health system is probably higher in middle-income countries, where tertiary cardiology and cardiac surgery services are available and are being widely provided for persons with RHD.